MetaverseStandards/Avatar-Wearables/README.md

 [![Discord](https://img.shields.io/discord/770382203782692945?label=Discord&logo=Discord)](https://discord.gg/hrQpYjAr3t)
 [![Twitter Follow](https://img.shields.io/twitter/follow/metaverse_forum)](https://twitter.com/metaverse_forum)

-Welcome to the MSF exploratory group focused on Digital Fashion!
+Welcome to the MSF working group focused on Digital Fashion!
 We are mainly exploring the use case where users can try on digital wearables in a virtual fitting room and leave with a new outfit that's ready to show such in as many places as possible.

 ![image](https://user-images.githubusercontent.com/32600939/221760056-e346fd09-3d5a-4257-8237-665c94140397.png)
 <div align="center">